cfpb/proxy-methodology/README.md

    1. Census surname list:
-      1. `/scripts/surname_creation_lower.do`—takes .csv file of census surnames, formats surnames to be read as all lower case, and reallocates suppressed percentages.
+      1. `/scripts/surname_creation_lower.do`—takes .csv file of census surnames, formats surnames to be read as all lower case, and imputes any suppressed values.
          File created by `surname_creation_lower.do`:
          1. `/input_files/created/census_surnames_lower.dta`
-      1. In order to prepare the user-defined datasets for use with the Census surname list, it is required to do basic cleaning of surnames using regular expressions and other forms of name standardization.
+      1. In order to prepare the user-defined datasets for use with the Census surname list, basic cleaning of surnames using regular expressions and other forms of name standardization is reguired.
          This script exists at: `/scripts/surname_parser.do`.
          File created by `surname_parser.do` in user-defined directory:
          1. ````dir'/proxy_name.dta````
    1. Census geographies:
       1. `/scripts/create_attr_over18_all_geo_entities.do`—uses the base information,
-         for individuals age 18 and older, from the Census flat files for block group, tract, and ZIP code and allocates "Some Other Race" to each group in proportion.
+         for individuals age 18 and older, from the Census flat files for block group, tract, and ZIP code[^1] and allocates "Some Other Race" to each group in proportion.
          It creates three files (one each for block group, tract, and ZIP code) with geo probabilities for use in proxy: